 What is 5G?

-While 5G isn't expected until 2020, an increasing number of companies are investing now to prepare for the new mobile wireless standard.
 We explore 5G, how it works and its impact on future wireless systems.
 (See also: A timeline of UK 5G development).

 According to the Next Generation Mobile Network's 5G white paper, 5G connections must be based on 'user experience, system performance, enhanced services, business models and management & operations'.